 Take your time

-Your ride to work doesn’t have to be a sprint.
-It could be a leisurely spin, especially if your route includes some of Brisbane’s many bikeways.
+Your ride to work, school or university doesn’t have to be a sprint.
+It could be a leisurely spin, especially if your route includes bikeways.
 Ride at a steady pace, which doesn’t put you out of breath and in a lather of sweat.
 Change gears early on hills and spin up the incline in a low gear.
-If your ride takes you along the busier bike routes, such as the V1 or the Bicentennial Bikeway, there will be cyclists going quite fast.
-But go at your own speed that feels safe and comfortable!
+If your ride takes you along busier bike routes, there will be other riders going quite fast.
+But go at your own speed that feels safe and comfortable, stick to the left and indicate for right and left turns.

 Know your bike